Pontiac76/BuildDatabase/README.md

 # BuildDatabase

+## Image Processing Dependency

+This project uses the [Vampyre Imaging Library](https://github.com/galfar/imaginglib) for image loading, resizing, and compression.

+(You may have noticed that I have forked it on my own repository, however, my code relies on whatever is in MASTER on the galfar/imaginglib)

+Vampyre Imaging Library is licensed under the Mozilla Public License 2.0 (MPL 2.0).

+No Vampyre source code is included in this repository.
+The library is required at build time and can be installed manually by following instructions in their repository.

 **BuildDatabase** is a Free Pascal (FPC) and Lazarus-based application designed to track and manage PC hardware components designed to run in the Windows environment.
 It dynamically constructs a SQLite3 database schema and user interface based on a declarative `structure.ini` file to assist in what hardware is present and can be used in certain builds.

 The intent is to catalogue all the specific bits of hardware I have ownership of and be able to quickly determine if the part is assigned to a build and only provide parts that are compatible with the motherboard and OS, etc.